OfficeDev/office-js-docs-pr/docs/outlook/autolaunch-store-options.md

 ## Admin consent for installing event-based add-ins

 Whenever an event-based add-in is deployed from the **Integrated Apps** section of the admin center, the admin gets details about the add-in's event-based activation capabilities in the deployment wizard.
-The details appear in the **App Capability** section.
+The details appear in the **App Permissions and Capabilities** section.
 The admin should see all the events where the add-in can automatically activate.

 ![Screenshot of "Accept permissions requests" screen when deploying a new app.](../images/outlook-deploy-accept-permissions-requests.png)

 Similarly, when an existing add-in is updated to event-based functionality, the admin sees an "Update Pending" status on the add-in.
-The updated add-in is deployed only if the admin consents to the changes noted in the **App Capability** section, including the set of events where the add-in can automatically activate.
+The updated add-in is deployed only if the admin consents to the changes noted in the **App Permissions and Capabilities** section, including the set of events where the add-in can automatically activate.

 Each time you add any new `LaunchEvent Type` to your add-in, admins will see the update flow in the admin portal and need to provide consent for additional events.